 Despite those powerful name reminders, I walked away and gave up on God for many months because of the pain and betrayal I felt.

-I yelled at God, shook my fist at the sky, and questioned everything I believed.
+I yelled at God, shook my fist at the sky, and questioned everything I had ever believed.

-I realized later that this excruciating process was necessary because when I questioned my faith, I realized I’d never actually had a personal relationship with Christ.
+I realized later (much later) that this excruciating process was necessary because when I questioned my faith, I realized I’d never actually had a personal relationship with Christ.

 - Proverbs 35:4 – Take away the dross from the silver, and there comes out a vessel for the silversmith.

 - Proverbs 17:3 – The refining pot is for silver and the furnace for gold, But the LORD tests hearts.